valeriouberti/rigatoni/docs/index.md

 ## Overview

-Rigatoni is a modern ETL (Extract, Transform, Load) framework built with Rust, designed for production-ready real-time data pipelines.
-It combines the performance and safety of Rust with an intuitive API for building reliable data pipelines.
+Rigatoni is a modern CDC (Change Data Capture) and data replication framework built with Rust, designed for production-ready real-time data pipelines.
+It combines the performance and safety of Rust with an intuitive API for reliably replicating data from databases to data lakes and other destinations.

 ### Key Features